cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 In our main loop, we prefetch K and V every iteration to keep the next blocks coming in while we do our MMAs and softmax.
 We issue the K prefetch during softmax and the $SV$ GEMM, and the V prefetch during the $QK^T$ to maximize our overlap.
 At the start of each iteration, we wait on our K-tile.
 Once it's loaded, we issue our V prefetch and immediately begin our MMA so the V-copy overlaps this compute period.
 Then we wait on the V-tile.
 Once it's loaded, we issue our K copy and immediately begin our V GEMM.

 FA2 uses the simplest fence-wait strategy possible.
 Issue one copy and fully wait on that to load before issuing the next async copy.
-This keeps the logic the easiest as we always know which block is ready, and we'll assume this allows it to manually control and optimize the load/compute overlap.
+This keeps the logic the easiest, as we always know which block is ready, and we'll assume this allows it to manually control and optimize the load/compute overlap.

 The main loop iterates over all K, V tiles, each spanning the N dimension (see [the SMEM tiled layout](#v-smem-register)).
 We can simply write an unrolled for loop that iterates over the `seqlen_k / kBlockN` dimensions.
 We can begin to fill in our strategy based on what we described above: